Generic selectors

 An aerial view of Muhammadu Dikko Stadium. -Photo credit to OgbeniBoye @LekanOmoboye on X

 Construction of Muhammadu Dikko Stadium started in the early 1990s, facing several delays along the way.
-It was to be later completed in 2013 and first named Karkanda Stadium.
+It was to be completed later in 2013 and was first named Karkanda Stadium.
 However, in 2016, the venue was named after a 20th-century Emir of the state, Muhammadu Dikko.

 Godswill Akpabio International Stadium